Adam Piccolotti

-Adam Piccolotti (born August 23, 1988) is an American mixed martial artist who competed in the Lightweight division of Bellator MMA, and later the Professional Fighters League (PFL) and is currently retired.
+Adam Piccolotti (born August 23, 1988) is an American retired mixed martial artist who competed in the Lightweight division of Bellator MMA, and later the Professional Fighters League (PFL).

 Background

 Born and raised in Half Moon Bay, California, Piccolotti competed in wrestling, baseball, and track and field at Half Moon Bay High School.
 He has an older brother.
 He started wrestling in the sixth grade, and was a league champion and state tournament qualifier.
 During the senior year of high school, he started training Brazilian jiu-jitsu and holds an accomplished background in the discipline.
 Gradually he picked up also kickboxing and striking, which eventually led him to mixed martial arts.

 Mixed martial arts career

 Early career

 Piccolotti made his professional MMA debut in November 2013 after a 4–0 amateur career.
 He competed exclusively in Dragon House, a promotion based in the San Francisco Bay Area, for the first year of his career.

 After compiling an undefeated record of 4–0, Piccolotti signed with Bellator.